j-easy/easy-props/README.md

 ## Why Projector?

-Dependency injections frameworks allows you to inject properties in your Java objects and they do it very well.
+Dependency injections frameworks allow you to inject properties in your Java objects and they do it very well.

 In order to benefit from this feature, your code should run inside a DI container, or at least, the object in which your are trying to inject properties must be managed by a DI container.

 But what if your code does not run inside a DI container?
-This is where projector comes to play, to allow you to benefit from DI without requiring your code to run inside a container.
+This is where Projector comes to play, to allow you to benefit from DI without requiring your code to run inside a container.

-That said, **projector is a library, not a framework**.
+That said, **Projector is a library, not a framework**.
 It is not YADIF (Yet Another DI Framework ;-) ).

 ## Quick example